 Kate’s Real Food Tram Bars are enjoyable on-the-go energy for foodies, athletes, kids and everyone in between.
 They are certified organic and Kosher, using only quality ingredients.
 A true blue made-in-Jackson Hole treat, you can easily stock up on the bars to take them back home with you; sort of an edible souvenir!

-Where to buy: Tram Bars are available at dozens of locations throughout Jackson Hole, including Albertson’s, Jackson Whole Grocer, various places at Jackson Hole Mountain Resort, Pearl Street Bagels, Skinny Skis, and Creekside Market.
-For the full list, visit katesrealfood.com.
-They are also available to buy online.
+Where to buy: Tram Bars are available at dozens of locations throughout Jackson Hole, including Albertson’s, various places at Jackson Hole Mountain Resort, Pearl Street Bagels, High Country Outfitters, Cowboy Coffee and Creekside Market.
+For the full list and to buy online, visit katesrealfood.com.

 Melvin Brewing

-Melvin Brewing’s Alpine Brewery Taproom features eight fresh taps, yummy pub fare and tours by request.
+Melvin Brewing’s Alpine Brewery Taproom features eight fresh taps and yummy pub fare.
 Alpine is located just 40 minutes south of the town of Jackson.
 The taproom’s address is 624 County Road 101, Alpine.

 Where to buy: Creekside Market; Plaza Liquors; Bin 22; Town Square Tavern; Mangy Moose Cellars; Bodega